amahag/amahag.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 A few weeks after my brother started, he showed a few of his friends from school one of the animations he had made in the program.
 They must have been interested in his mini-project as one of his parents reached out to me asking if I would be willing to spend some time with her son explaining the program and walking him through the steps to build his own animation.
 I had no problem with this and within a week, another parent had reached out to me.
 By the end of the summer, I had tutored 35 students, all between the age of 8 and 14, on how to make their own games and animations in Google's CS First program.
 I had a lot of fun throughout the process and I am incredibly grateful to have had such an experience.
 Many of the students still reach out to me today with questions about the great ideas they are trying to build in the platform.
 Here are some of the projects that my students have done!

 ![suck my nuts or something?](/assets/img/img1.png)
+A baseball animation made by our eleven-y/o neighbor

 ![or dont its whatever?](/assets/img/img2.png)
+An animation referencing video games made by my little brother